Rescue Remedy Night Review

 • Sorbitol

-The standard Rescue Remedy, which I took after my first week’s test of the Night version, contains the following ingredients:
+The standard Rescue Remedy, which I took after my first week’s test of the Night version, contained the following ingredients:

 • Impatiens glandulifera HPUS (Impatiens)